Humphrey the Whale: Description

-The humpback whale is a mammal that belongs to the baleen whale suborder.
+The humpback whale is a mammal which belongs to the baleen whale suborder.
 An adult usually ranges between 12–16 m long and weighs approximately 36000 kg, or 36 t.
 It is well known for its breaching, its unusually long front fins, and its complex whale song.
 The humpback whale lives in oceans and seas around the world.

 Humpback whales have a stocky body with well-defined humps and black upper elements.
 The head and lower jaw are covered with knobs called tubercles, which are actually hair follicles and are characteristic of the species.
 The tail flukes, which are lifted high in the dive sequence, have wavy rear edges.

 Individual humpbacks have unique patterns on their long black and white tail fin and pectoral fins that allow scientists to positively identify them.

 Humphrey's journeys inland

 1985

 In 1985, a 40 ft humpback entered San Francisco Bay and was followed closely on the evening news by Bay Area television stations.
 After a few days in the bay, the whale, nicknamed Humphrey, swam up the Sacramento River into a freshwater habitat.
 The whale, first spotted at Oakland's Outer Harbor October 10, 1985, swam up the Carquinez Strait, the Sacramento River and under the Rio Vista Bridge to a dead-end slough 69 mi from the ocean.

 Numerous attempts to coax him back to the ocean failed.
 One initial attempt involved playing sounds of orcas to frighten Humphrey into leaving.
 Another attempt was made using a "sound net" in which people in a flotilla of boats made unpleasant noises behind the whale by banging on steel pipes, a Japanese fishing technique known as "oikomi".
 Several weeks of being trapped in the fresh water of the Sacramento Delta brought signs of physical stress in the whale.
 His skin was graying and he was becoming more and more listless.
 None of the traditional herding techniques were working, and Humphrey appeared to be dying.

-As a last-ditch effort to save the whale, Dr.Louis Herman, a researcher of dolphins and humpback whales, postulated that it would be possible to lure it out by playing acoustic recordings of whale social and feeding sounds.
+As a last-ditch effort to save the whale, Dr. Louis Herman, a researcher of dolphins and humpback whales, postulated that it would be possible to lure it out by playing acoustic recordings of whale social and feeding sounds.
 Dr. Diana Reiss, a dolphin researcher and a member of the rescue team was appointed to head the playback operation.
 The actual recordings used were of Humpback whales feeding in Alaskan waters and were obtained from Dr. Scott Baker.
 Bernie Krause, an acoustician, offered to loop the recordings of humpback whale feeding songs.
 However, to get the sounds into the water required a powerful speaker and amplification system that only the Navy was likely to have.
 Krause contacted Greg Pless who was in charge of the underwater acoustics research laboratory for the Naval Postgraduate School in Monterey, California, where one of the few high-power J-11 underwater transducers existed in the country.
 Pless and his colleague Dale Galarowicz quickly gained Navy permission and rushed the equipment to Rio Vista where Humphrey was last seen.